SpaceX Targets March IPO Filing at $1.75 Trillion Valuation

 Terms & Concepts

-• IPO (Initial Public Offering): The process by which a private company offers its shares to the public for the first time.
+• IPO: Initial Public Offering, the process by which a private company files with regulators and offers shares to the public for the first time.